ethereum-oasis-op/baseline-standard/DLT/baseline-dlt-v1.0-psd01.md

 **[R23]**	The CCSM utilized in a BPI or the CCSM Abstraction Layer interacting with said CCSM  MUST be compatible with widely used external authentication services.

 Non-normative examples of such authentication technologies are OAUTH, SAML, OIDC, AD/LDAP.
-Please refer to section [1.3 Non-Normative References](#13-non-normative-references).
+Please refer to appendix [A.2 Non-Normative References](#a2-non-normative-references).

 **[R24]**	The CCSM utilized in a BPI or the CCSM Abstraction Layer interacting with said CCSM MUST support roles & access management.